 - Steve volunteered one night a week for a year at Centrepoint’s first hostel supporting homeless young people in Soho, London.

-- Steve worked at Oxfam HQ for three years during which time he organised the annual charity appeal for Blue Peter, which raised £1.4 million.
+- In the late 80s Steve worked at Oxfam HQ for three years during which time he organised the annual charity appeal for Blue Peter, which raised £1.4 million.

 - Steve has a degree in development economics from the University of East Anglia.

-- As well as Somerset, Steve has also lived in Norwich, Oxford, London and all over Mexico.
+- As well as Somerset, Steve has also lived in Norwich, Oxford, London and many locations in Mexico.